RedHatInsights/dvo-extractor/docs/configuration.md

     ignored.
 To disable this functionality and process every record ignoring its age, use `-1`.
-- `downloader`: name refers to the class `ccx_data_pipeline.http_downloader.HTTPDownloader`.
-The only argument that can be passed to the initializer is:
+- `downloader`: name refers to the class `ccx_messaging.downloaders.http_downloader.HTTPDownloader`.
+Some of the accepted argument are:
   - `max_archive_size`: this is an optional argument.
 It will specify the maximum size of the archives that can be processed by the pipeline.
 If the downloaded archive is bigger, it will be discarded.
 The parameter should be an string in a human-readable format (it accepts units like KB, KiB, GB, GiB...
+  - `allow_unsafe_link`: it is used mostly in test environments in order to avoid checking the URL of the archive to allow downloads from not recognized URLs.
-- `publisher` name refers to the class `ccx_data_pipeline.publisher.Publisher` and it also allow to define the arguments passed to the initializer modifying the `kwargs` dictionary:
+- `publisher` name refers to the class `ccx_messaging.publishers.data_pipeline_publisher.DataPipelinePublisher` and it also allow to define the arguments passed to the initializer modifying the `kwargs` dictionary:
   - `outgoing_topic`: a string indicating the topic where the reported results should be sent.
   - `bootstrap_servers`: same as in `consumer`, a list of Kafka servers to connect
 - `watchers`: it has a list of `Watcher` objects that will receive notifications of events during the pipeline processing steps.
-The default configured one is `ccx_data_pipeline.consumer_watcher.ConsumerWatcher` that serve some statistics for [Prometheus service](https://prometheus.io/).
+The default configured one is `ccx_messaging.watchers.stats_watcher.StatsWatcher` that serve some statistics for [Prometheus service](https://prometheus.io/).
 The port where the `prometheus_client` library will listen for petitions is configurable using `kwargs` dictionary in the same way as `consumer` and `publisher`.
 The